A topic from the subject of Analytical Chemistry in Chemistry.

 1. Melting Point Determination:

-Insert the capillary tube into the apparatus and heat it gradually.
-Record the temperature at which the compound melts.
+* Insert the capillary tube into the apparatus and heat it gradually.

 2. Gas Chromatography-Mass Spectrometry (GC-MS):

-* The apparatus separates the components of the mixture and identifies them by their mass spectra.
+* The apparatus separates the components of the mixture and identifies them based on their retention times and mass spectra.
+Analyze the resulting chromatogram and mass spectra to identify the compound.

 3. Nuclear Magnetic Resonance (NMR) Spectroscopy: